-Policy 3 - Ecological Sites
+Policy 3 - Habitat Sites

-Development must avoid strategic and local biodiversity or habitat sites, local sites and stepping-stones or corridors (including those identified in the Green Infrastructure/Ecology Network Map) that would or could harm existing ecological assets, Birdham's wildlife network and the ecological/habitat connectivity between the internationally important sites of Chichester and Pagham Harbours and Medmerry and the locally important Chichester Canal.
+Development must avoid harming existing ecological assets i.e. the habitats and dependent local biodiversity, with the recognised wildlife corridors (including those identified in the Green Infrastructure/Ecology Network Map).

+The links between Birdham's wildlife network and the ecological/habitat connectivity between the internationally important sites of Chichester and Pagham Harbours, Medmerry and the locally important Chichester Canal must be maintained and enhanced.

-Chichester Harbour is an AONB, SPA and Ramsar site, Pagham Harbour is an SPA and Ramsar Site, Medmerry is a compensatory SPA, and Chichester Canal is a local site of Nature Conservation importance.
+Chichester Harbour is an AONB, Special Protection Area (SPA) and Ramsar site, Pagham Harbour is an SPA and Ramsar Site, Medmerry is a compensatory SPA, and Chichester Canal is a local site of Nature Conservation importance.